Feo Amante's Horror Thriller

 Eli Roth Reacts Badly To Hostel II Failure; Says R-Rated Horror In Serious Jeopardy

-*Piracy didn't kill the music industry either.
-The music industry needed killing and the Internet did it.
-In the old days, musicians would take tapes and records they paid to have recorded and pressed, around to various clubs, selling their music out of the back of their car.
-That's the way M.C.
-Hammer did it and he wasn't the only one.
 As hundreds of recording artists can attest, the Hollywood music industry was one big theft organization, stealing from the performer.
-When performers realized that they could make more money selling their music online via iTunes, amazon, hell even MySpace, they stopped worrying about the mythical fat recording contract: The likes of getting even once you were actually signed, was akin to winning the lottery.
+When performers realized that they could make more money selling their music online via iTunes, Amazon, hell even MySpace, they stopped worrying about the mythical fat recording contract: The likes of breaking even once you were actually signed, was akin to winning the lottery.
 When Napster came onto the scene in the early 2000s and gave away free music that didn't belong to them, the recording industry was in an uproar, but very few recording artists said anything.
 In fact, besides Metallica#, Dr. Dre, Garth Brooks, Sarah McLachlan, Christina Aguilera, Blink-182, and Alanis Morissette, I can't think of any established recording artists who complained.
 Only the first four artists I mentioned were big at the time.

 Metallica Lauds Napster Ruling